Adityagurung/the-football-pundits/README.md

 Link to Power BI workspace - https://app.powerbi.com/links/pOuedtK5r7?ctid=56c1d497-700b-49cf-8f8d-3dd6b20d522f&pbi_source=linkShare

 The dashboard consists of 6 visualisation charts:

+Data is collected from 2020-2025 mid year for respective 6 leagues - Bundesliga, Eredivisie, Laliga, Ligue-1, Premier-League, Serie-a that is tier first class league in Germany, Netherlands, Spain, Italy and England(UK)

-1. chart #1: Players Statistics: goal contributions (goals/assists), disciplinary records (yellow/red cards)
+1. chart #1: League Statistics: Average goals per game by league in each year.
+2. chart #2: League Statistics: Per country per league average of goals, win percentage and total Matchpoints
+3. chart #3: Teams Statistics: Top 10 clubs from each league matches played, market value and winning percentage.
-2. chart #2: League Statistics: goal contributions (goals/assists), disciplinary records (yellow/red cards)
+4. chart #4: Player Statistics: Top 10 players from each club wth goal contributions (goals/assists), disciplinary records (yellow/red cards)
-3. chart #3: Relative Performance between the leagues: visualised as a donut chart across different KPIs
-4.
+5. chart #5: Year Slicer: To adjust between the 2020-2025 with relation with other charts
+6. chart #6: League Slicer: To filter by League name with relation with other charts

 # [Follow-up Work](#follow-up-work)